 Your dog can learn to search for scents in a variety of locations and situations.
 You can limit your games to a single cardboard box hidden somewhere in your living room.
 As you progress, you can learn to cover your entire back yard or even a neighborhood park.
 Over time, your dog can learn to search for scent:

 - In containers

 - Outside a home or building

 - Around vehicles (unlike “real” drug dogs, we don’t search inside vehicles)

 Can a pet dog compete in K9 Nose Work® trials?

 Today hundreds of dogs and their human partners compete in K9 Nose Work® trials across the country.
-The sport is regulated by the National Association of Canine Scent Work® (NACSW), an agency that works to ensure consistency and the highest standard of excellence for competitors who want to take the sport to the next level.
-Currently there are four levels of competition: NW1, NW2, NW3 and Elite.
+The initial Trials were regulated by the National Association of Canine Scent Work® (NACSW), an agency that works to ensure consistency and the highest standard of excellence for competitors who want to take the sport to the next level.
+Currently there are five levels of competition: NW1, NW2, NW3, Elite, and Summit.
 Dogs as young as 6 months can compete.

 The NACSW is also the certification agency for all K9 Nose Work trainers.